That dollar amount results from a -24.1% reduction from $41.5 billion four years earlier in 2019.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-South Carolina’s top 10 exports represent 44.3% of the overall value of the state’s global shipments.
+South Carolina’s top 10 exports represent over half (52.4%) of the overall value of the state’s global shipments.

-The strongest grower among the state’s top 10 export categories was polyethylene via a 219.1% gain from 2021.
+The strongest grower from 2022 among the state’s top 10 export categories civilian aircraft including aircraft engines or other parts (up 236%).

 More Key Facts about South Carolina’s International Trade